EXCLUSIVE-ValueAct seeks to oust four directors of Seven & i

 A "conglomerate discount has persisted" because the management of most of the Seven & i businesses has repeatedly failed in spite of promises for "synergies" and structural reform, the letter said.

-The letter did not state how ValueAct will seek to oust the four directors, whom it did not publicly identify.
+The letter did not state how ValueAct would seek to oust the four directors, whom it did not publicly identify.
+Additionally, the fund nominated four director candidates, who also were not named.

 Seven & i declined to comment.